MrHydralisk/VNPE-Reimagined-Progression/README.md

 Should have no compatibility issues with other mods, unless Vanilla Nutrient Paste Expanded have.

+Add refridgerated versions of feeder and hopper, if Simple Utilites: Fridge mod installed.

 **This mod is an unofficial addition for Vanilla Nutrient Paste Expanded.**

 Supported languages: